openlmi/openlmi-doc/doc/openlmi-providers/software/usage.rst

 the :py:class:`pywbem.CIMError` exception being raised initialized with ``CIM_ERR_ALREADY_EXISTS`` error code.

+Downside of this approach is its slowness.
+It may block for a long time.

+.. _example-install-package-async:

 Asynchronous installation
 ~~~~~~~~~~~~~~~~~~~~~~~~~
 Method
 :ref:`InstallFromSoftwareIdentity()<LMI-SoftwareInstallationService-InstallFromSoftwareIdentity>`
 needs to be invoked with desired options.
 After the options are checked
-by provider, a job will be returned representing installation process running
+by provider, a job is returned representing installation process running
 at background.
 Please refer to `Asynchronous Jobs`_ for more details.

 ::